astridx/meinblog/content/posts/cassiopeia/24cassiopeia-module-accordion.en.md

 </extension>

 ```

+> The editor of the form field `type="editor"` can be used to insert images via the buttons, as you know it from articles.
+There is a known error.
+The contents are all inserted in the first editor.
+At the moment you have to copy them from there into the correct editor.
+But there is already a [solution](https://github.com/joomla/joomla-cms/pull/39449)[^github.com/joomla/joomla-cms/pull/39449].

 ### modules/mod_agaccordion/tmpl/default.php

 In your Joomla 4 installation, create the file `modules/mod_agaccordion/tmpl/default.php` and fill it with the following code.
 This file is a template which is responsible for the layout in the frontend.